E-Filing

 There are no transaction fees to use the Electronic Filing System.
 However, fees may apply to file certain document types.
 Filing fees are available in IMM Rule 23 (for immigration matters) and Tariff A (for all other documents).

-Online payment can only be made by credit card via the PayNow website.
+Online payment can only be made by most major credit cards or debit cards that support online payments, via the PayNow website.
 If you need to pay with a different method, please call the Registry.

 -